nvmwill/nexmo-developer/_documentation/en/video/guides/create-token.md

 ## Best practices when generating tokens

 Tokens are cheap to generate.
-They are generated just with a hashing function and your secret.
+They are generated with a hashing function and your secret.
 There is no API call to our servers used when generating a token.
 We recommend:

 * Generating a new token for every user at the time they try to connect.
 Tokens have an expiration time, which by default is 24 hours after the token is created.
 After the expiration time, you cannot use the token to connect to the session.
 * Not storing tokens or trying to reuse them.